Amanss21229/SLManagement/replit.md

 ## User Preferences
 - Single admin user (coaching institute owner)
 - Simple, clean, mobile-friendly UI
-- All data stored locally in SQLite
+- All data stored in PostgreSQL (NeonDB) for persistence across deployments

+## Recent Changes
+- 2025-12-10: Migrated database from SQLite to PostgreSQL (NeonDB) for persistent data storage across redeployments and cache clears

 ## Running the Application
 The app runs on port 5000.
 Access via the Replit webview.